Coton de Tulear: History

 The Coton de Tuléar developed on the island of Madagascar and is still the island's national dog.
 It is believed that the Tenerife dog was brought to Madagascar and mated with a dog on the island, creating an unexpected result.
 The Coton's ancestors were possibly brought to Madagascar in the 16th and 17th centuries aboard pirate ships.
 Madagascar was a haven for pirates, and pirate graveyards can still be seen there.
 Pirates established a base on St. Mary's Island, Madagascar and some of them took Malagasy wives.
 Whether the dogs were brought along to control rats on the ships, as companions for long voyages, or were confiscated from other ships as booty, no one knows.
 Tuléar is a port now also known as Toliara.
 The Coton is of the Bichon dog type, linked most closely to the Bichon Tenerife and the Tenerife Terrier.
 There have been many stories circulating about the history of the Coton in recent years, most of them untrue.
 The Coton de Tuléar was never feral on Madagascar.
 It did not hunt wild boar or crocodiles, as its size, strength, and demeanor can disprove easily.
 It was a companion dog of the Merina (the ruling tribe) in Madagascar.
 It has a very little prey drive and is not a hunting dog.

 The cottony coat may be the result of a single gene mutation.
-This small, friendly dog caught the fancy of the Malagasy royalty, and became the only people allowed to keep Cotons.
-When Dr. Robert Jay Russell discovered the breed in Madagascar in 1973 and brought the first ones to America, he coined the phrase the Royal Dog of Madagascar, and the name stuck.
+This small, friendly dog caught the fancy of the Malagasy royalty, and they became the only people allowed to keep Cotons.
+When Dr. Robert Jay Russell encountered the breed in Madagascar in 1973 and brought the first ones to America, he coined the phrase the Royal Dog of Madagascar, and the name stuck.
 They were also imported occasionally into France by returning French colonists but were not officially imported to Europe until the 1970s.
 In 1974, Madagascar released a stamp with the image of the Coton, affirming their status as the nation's "royal dog".